Ohio Turnpike Toll.com

 Why Ohio does not have a motorcycle discount

 The Pennsylvania Turnpike charges motorcycles roughly half the Class 1 car rate, with the rationale that bikes cause less pavement wear, occupy less roadway, and have fewer occupants.
 Ohio has not followed that example.
-The Ohio Turnpike and Infrastructure Commission's classification system uses axle count and height as the only inputs; a two-axle vehicle under 7'6" tall is Class 1 regardless of whether it is a motorcycle, sedan, SUV or pickup.
+The Ohio Turnpike and Infrastructure Commission's 2026 Schedule of Tolls defines Class 1 as "low 2-axle vehicles and all motorcycles (including motorcycles pulling trailers)"; a motorcycle pays the same as a sedan, SUV or pickup.

 The argument that motorcycles cause less wear is empirically true (axle weight on a 600-pound bike is a fraction of a 4,000-pound car), but the Commission's rate-making process has not surfaced this as a priority.
 The 2024-2028 schedule was adopted in 2023 with no motorcycle-class proposal in the public consultation.
 Riders who feel strongly about equivalence with the Pennsylvania structure can submit comment to the Commission ahead of the 2029-2033 schedule cycle.